mutkovicova/milestone-4-project/README.md

 The purpose of this project is to create a marketplace for Slovak products to be sold to residents in the UK.

-[Am I responsive goes here]

 ## Users

-1. Shopping user
+1. Returning user
-    1. Add items to a cart
-    2. Pay seamlessly
+    1. Retain my details for future checkout
+    2. Have an order history
-    3. Basket to retain my items
+    3. Ability to update my details
-    4. Find items to purchase

-2. Browsing user
+2. New user
     1. Find items easily
-    2. See full offering of website
+    2. Add items to cart
-    3. Sort items
+    3. Pay seamlessly
     4. Receive news of new products

-3. Contributing user
+3. Administrator
-    1. Easily submit my recipes
+    1. Add products
-    2. Browse recipes
+    2. Edit products
-    3. Edit recipes
+    3. Delete products

 ## Design